ibm-cloud-docs/EventStreams/mirroring.md

 ## Deleting and re-creating topics with the same name on the source cluster
 {: #delete_recreate_topics}

 When topics are deleted on the source cluster, the corresponding topic on the target cluster is not automatically deleted.
-If you delete a topic on the source cluster and then re-create a topic of the same name, replication of topic might not start immediately.
-Therefore, if you intend to re-create the source topic, delete the corresponding topic on the target cluster before you re-create the topic on the source cluster.
-Do not delete and then re-create topics with the same name.
+If you subsequently re-create the topic on the source cluster, data from the new topic in the source cluster will be appended to the end of the existing topic in the target cluster.

 ## Considerations for Kafka Streams and Kafka Connect
 {: #kafka_considerations}

 Kafka Streams and Kafka Connect rely on internal topics with specific names to store state and configuration.
 When these topics are mirrored, they are renamed on the target cluster.
-For this reason, Kafka Streams and Kafka Connect applications cannot failover and failback seamlessly between clusters.
+For this reason, Kafka Streams and Kafka Connect applications cannot failover and fail-back between clusters.
 Consider this when you plan disaster recovery of such applications.